 About ¥5,530 each way

-Traveling by train is not the cheapest way to get to the 5th Station, unless you have a Japan Rail Pass.
+Traveling by train is not the cheapest way to get to the 5th Station, but it is one of the simpler options.
 For all trains, you’ll either need to change at Kawaguchiko Station or Mt.
 Fuji Station for a bus.

 From JR Shinjuku Station, the fastest option is the direct Limited Express Fuji Excursion service to Kawaguchiko Station, which takes 1.5 hours and costs ¥4,130.
 If you have a JR Pass, part of this journey (Shinjuku to Otsuki) is covered for free, but you’ll need to get a separate ticket to cover the remaining stations and the Limited Express fee.